Polycademy/Console-Setup/README.md

 Disabling Copy on Selection
 ---------------------------

-First disable it in Cygwin's mouse settings which can be accessed via right clik.
+First disable it in Cygwin's mouse settings which can be accessed via right click.
 Then disable in ConEmu's settings.

 Getting sane copy & paste
 -------------------------